Sporting leave

 Sporting leave is special leave that may be granted, subject to conditions, in addition to annual leave as set out by law or by a special agreement.

-This leave is paid by the State subject to the budgets available.
+This leave is paid by the State subject to available budgets.

 Sporting leave is reserved for: